 Some Problems with R-squared

 Previously, I demonstrated that you cannot use R-squared to conclude whether your model is biased.
-To check for this bias, you need to check your the residual plots.
+To check for this bias, you need to check your residual plots.
 Unfortunately, there are yet more problems with R-squared that we need to address.

 Problem 1: R-squared increases every time you add an independent variable to the model.
 The R-squared never decreases, not even when it’s just a chance correlation between variables.
 A regression model that contains more independent variables than another model can look like it provides a better fit merely because it contains more variables.